Loading...

 This is ~ (introducing a person)

-• これ portrays the person as "this thing beside me" — avoid it.
+• これ portrays the person as an inanimate object — avoid it.

 • Replace これ with こちら for people.